 Check out these 16 books recommended by Cleaning Industry Expert Debbie Sardone and me (ZenMaid CEO Amar Ghose).
-You’ll find the recording of our live video from Texas as well as a quick list for your convenience below.

 Last night Debbie Sardone and I sat down to talk books in her home office in Flower Mound, TX.
 This is the office Debbie runs 3 businesses and 1 non-profit from and she shoots quite a few videos many of us have seen.
 I know I’m not the only one who wondered what books she had behind her: